MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/microsoft-defender-antivirus-compatibility.md

 ### Passive mode or EDR Block mode

-In passive mode, Microsoft Defender Antivirus isn't used as the antivirus app, and threats are *not* remediated by Microsoft Defender Antivirus.
-However, threats can be remediated by [Endpoint detection and response (EDR) in block mode](edr-in-block-mode.md).
+In passive mode, Microsoft Defender Antivirus isn't used as the antivirus app, and threats aren't* remediated by Microsoft Defender Antivirus.
+However, [Endpoint detection and response (EDR) in block mode](edr-in-block-mode.md) can remediate threats.
 Files are scanned by EDR, and reports are provided for threat detections that are shared with the Defender for Endpoint service.
 You might see alerts showing Microsoft Defender Antivirus as a source, even when Microsoft Defender Antivirus is in passive mode.

 When Microsoft Defender Antivirus is in passive mode, you can still [manage updates for Microsoft Defender Antivirus](microsoft-defender-antivirus-updates.md); however, you can't move Microsoft Defender Antivirus into active mode if your devices have a non-Microsoft antivirus product that is providing real-time protection from malware.